-Our Phase 3 program for trabodenoson as a monotherapy will incorporate the FDA-acceptable clinical endpoint of IOP, in studies with three months of treatment.
+Our Phase 3 program for trabodenoson as a monotherapy incorporates the FDA-acceptable clinical endpoint of IOP, in studies with three months of treatment.
 We had an End-of-Phase 2 meeting with the FDA in 2015 to discuss our Phase 3 program for trabodenoson monotherapy, and to confirm the design and endpoints for the Phase 3 pivotal trials.
 At the meeting, we reached agreement on the design for our initial Phase 3 study, as well as the overall regulatory path for trabodenoson.
-The trial design for the initial Phase 3 study is a five-arm superiority trial that will include three doses of trabodenoson.
-The primary endpoint of the study is IOP, determined at four timepoints during the day, after 4, 6 and 12 weeks of treatment.
-The IOP of the trabodenoson treated subjects will be statistically compared to those of placebo treated subjects.
-A timolol arm will be included for study validation, but not for statistical comparison.
+The trial design for the initial Phase 3 study was a five-arm superiority trial including three doses of trabodenoson.
+The primary endpoint of the study was IOP, determined at four timepoints during the day, after 4, 6 and 12 weeks of treatment.
+The IOP of the trabodenoson treated subjects was statistically compared to those of placebo treated subjects.
+A timolol arm was included for study validation, but not for statistical comparison.

-We initiated our Phase 3 program for trabodenoson monotherapy in October 2015 and we expect to report top-line data from the first pivotal trial in the program by late 2016.
-If the primary objectives of all of the trials in our Phase 3 program are met, we plan to submit an NDA.
-We are planning to commence our Phase 3 program for the FDC of trabodenoson and latanoprost in early 2018.
+We initiated our Phase 3 program for trabodenoson monotherapy in October 2015 and reported top-line data from the first pivotal trial in the program on January 3, 2017.
+While MATrX-1 did not meet its primary endpoint, it did demonstrate efficacy as compared to placebo.
+We are planning to complete the analyses of this trial, then request a meeting with the FDA in the first half of 2017 to discuss these findings.

+We are planning to commence our Phase 3 program for the FDC of trabodenoson and latanoprost in 2018.